Garter Lane. Photo: Derek Speirs.

 Re-vetting and Retrospective Vetting

-The Bill makes provision for the re-vetting of employees and retrospective vetting of current employees who have not yet been vetted: however, this has resource implications and is likely to be introduced on a phased basis.
+The Bill makes provision for the re-vetting of employees and retrospective vetting of current employees who have not yet been vetted.
+The deadline for re-vetting is 31 December 2017:

-The Arts Council welcomes the publication of this Bill, which will significantly strengthen the State’s protections for children and vulnerable adults.
-It will provide a robust legal basis for the National Vetting Bureau and a clearer legal framework for organisations working with children and vulnerable adults.
+The Arts Council welcomes the commencement of this Bill, which significantly strengthens the State’s protections for children and vulnerable adults.
+The Bill provides a robust legal basis for the National Vetting Bureau and a clearer legal framework for organisations working with children and vulnerable adults.
 The Arts Council will continue to provide updates to the Arts Sector on this and other relevant matters in relation to child and vulnerable adult protection.

 Children First: national guidance for the protection and welfare of children 2011